IvIePhisto/ECoXiPy/README.md

 **Setup**

 The same XHTML5 document is created with different APIs.
-All output implementations of EcoXiPy (in `ecoxipy.string_output`, `ecoxipy.dom_output` and `ecoxipy.pyxom.output`) are tested as well as `xml.sax` and `xml.dom.minidom`.
-For each of the APIs one test creates its native representation and one test transforms this into an UTF-8 encoded byte string, as as most XML will ultimately be serialised in this form.
-The SAX tests create byte strings in both test types.
+All output implementations of EcoXiPy (in `ecoxipy.string_output`, `ecoxipy.dom_output`, `ecoxipy.pyxom.output` and `ecoxipy.etree_output`) are tested as well as `xml.sax`, `xml.dom.minidom` and `xml.etree.ElementTree`.
+For each of the APIs one test creates its native representation and one test transforms this into an UTF-8 encoded byte string, as most XML will ultimately be serialised in this form.
+The SAX and `ecoxipy.string_output` tests create byte strings in both test types.

 **Running**